ptwu/distributed-texasholdem/README.md

 ## Commands
 `yarn install` installs all the dependencies required to run the webapp.

-`yarn start` starts the game with hot reloading provided by `nodemon`.
+`yarn dev` starts the game with hot reloading provided by `nodemon`.
   - The game will be viewable by navigating to `localhost:3000`.

+`yarn start` runs the Node server without hot reloading.
+Intended for deployment use.